-Dr. Signaevsky received his MD in 1993 from the Medical Military Academy in St. Petersburg, Russia.
-His medical research passion led to a PhD thesis originated in Erasmus University Rotterdam and defended in Petrov Research Institute of Oncology, St. Petersburg, in 1999.
-Max continued his research career at the University of British Columbia, Vancouver, Canada.
+Dr. Signaevsky received his MD from the Medical Military Academy in St. Petersburg.
+His medical research passion led to a PhD thesis originated in Erasmus University Rotterdam and defended in Petrov Research Institute of Oncology, St. Petersburg.
+Max continued his research career at the University of British Columbia in Vancouver.
 In 2005 he moved to New York and assumed the position of Assistant Professor at SUNY Downstate Medical Center.
 In 2016, Max graduated the Neuropathology training program from the University of British Columbia, followed by a fellowship in Neuropathology of Neurodegenerative diseases.

-In 2016, Max returned to New York where he was a Brain Bank Fellow at Icahn School of Medicine at Mount Sinai.
+In 2016, Max returned to New York to become a Brain Bank Fellow at Icahn School of Medicine at Mount Sinai.
 He is a recipient of the Career Development Award from NIH/NIA (2017).
-Since 2019 he holds an Instructor/Scientist position at Icahn School of Medicine at Mount Sinai and NIH NeuroBioBank.
+Since 2019 he holds an Instructor/Scientist and then an Assistant Professor positions at Icahn School of Medicine at Mount Sinai and NIH NeuroBioBank.
 In 2020, Max completed training at the Bio and Health Technology Entrepreneurship Lab NYC – a “mini-MBA” curriculum geared towards biotechnology and regulatory affairs.

-In 2017 Max co-founded NeuroSilica, and since then he leads its multidisciplinary team through the exiting journey of R&D, patenting, and business development.
+In 2017 Max co-founded NeuroSilica, and since then he leads its multidisciplinary team through the exciting journey of R&D, patenting, and business development.

 IGOR YAROSLAVSKY, PHD